psycholessdev/engleap/packages/server/README.md

 #### Get Card by id (uuid)

+You can get Cards only from a public deck or from a deck created by you

 - **URL:** `/cards/:cardId`
 - **Method:** `GET`

 **Response:** `200 OK`

 #### Create a Card

+You can create Card only in a deck created by you

 - **URL:** `/cards/deck/:deckId`
 - **Method:** `POST`